 If you’re into outdoor photography, at some stage you are probably going to start experimenting with long exposures.
 Something about those sweeping clouds or soft sea really makes long exposure landscape photography some satisfying shooting.

 It’s one of my favourite genres.
 I don’t get to do it as much as I used to, but I still look for every opportunity.
+(For some other landscape scenarios, take a look at our article – Landscape Photography Ideas).

 But it is possible to come home from a shoot and have very ordinary photos.
 I have done it many times, and I could never really nail down why some of my shots looked amazing and other, while technically fine, just didn’t evoke any emotion for me.